Hammered dulcimer: Hammers

 The instrument is referred to as "hammered" in reference to the small mallets (referred to as hammers) that players use to strike the strings.
 Hammers are usually made of wood (most likely hardwoods such as maple, cherry, padauk, oak, walnut, or any other hardwood), but can also be made from any material, including metal and plastic.
 In the Western hemisphere, hammers are usually stiff, but in Asia, flexible hammers are often used.
 The head of the hammer can be left bare for a sharp attack sound, or can be covered with adhesive tape, leather, or fabric for a softer sound.
 Two-sided hammers are also available.
-The heads of two sided hammers are usually oval or round.
+The heads of two-sided hammers are usually oval or round.
 Most of the time, one side is left as bare wood while the other side may be covered in leather or a softer material such as piano felt.

 Several traditional players have used hammers that differ substantially from those in common use today.
 Paul Van Arsdale (1920–2018), a player from upstate New York, used flexible hammers made from hacksaw blades, with leather-covered wooden blocks attached to the ends (these were modeled after the hammers used by his grandfather, Jesse Martin).
-The Irish player John Rea (1915–1983) used hammers made of thick steel wire, which he made himself from old bicycle spokes wrapped with wool.
+The Irish player John Rea (1915–1983) used hammers made of thick steel wire, which he made himself from old bicycle wheel spokes wrapped with wool.
 Billy Bennington (1900–1986), a player from Norfolk, England, used cane hammers bound with wool.

+The piano, like the dulcimer, uses a hammering action to strike the strings.

 Variants and adaptations

-The hammered dulcimer was extensively used during the Middle Ages in England, France, Italy, Germany, the Netherlands, and Spain.
-Although it had a distinctive name in each country, it was everywhere regarded as a kind of psalterium.
-The importance of the method of setting the strings in vibration by means of hammers, and its bearing on the acoustics of the instrument, were recognized only when the invention of the pianoforte had become a matter of history.
-It was then perceived that the psalterium (in which the strings were plucked) and the dulcimer (in which they were struck), when provided with keyboards would give rise to two distinct families of instruments, differing essentially in tone quality, in technique and in capabilities.
-The evolution of the psalterium resulted in the harpsichord; that of the dulcimer produced the pianoforte.

-Around the world

 Versions of the hammered dulcimer, each of which has its own distinct manner of construction and playing style, are used throughout the world: